ORCA Grants

 Students

 You must be an enrolled Murray State student to obtain an ORCA Grant.
-All part-time and full-time students of Murray State University are eligible to apply provided they are in good academic standing.
+All full-time students of Murray State University are eligible to apply provided they are in good academic standing.

 Faculty Sponsors